TristanBietsch/handwritten_digit_recognition/README.md

 # handwritten_digit_recognition
 Deep learning digit recognition system to recognize human handwritten digits;
-Built and trained the Convolutional neural network for image classification purposes and built the GUI where we draw a digit on the canvas then we classify the digit and show the results.
+Built and trained the Convolutional neural network for image classification purposes and built the GUI where we draw a digit on the canvas to classify the digit and show the results.

 The GUI works on Windows only